h-boudaoud/webSocketApp/README.md

 A simple Chat application

-To run webSocketApp : `php bin/chat-server.php`
+To open webSocketApp server : `php bin/chat-server.php`

 Currently, the project  contains a Websockets server.